EverythingVulnerable/MsAccessMonster/README.md

 ```
 https://www.everythingvuln1.com/vuln.php?id=1'and 0 union select 1,2,3,4 from
 ```
+***Note :: Use the word "from" after the 1st input or, the tool won't properly***.

 Then, you will be asked to give the comment of the query.
 This can be anything.
 Depends on the website.
 Such as,
 ```
 --
 --+-